dominiksalvet/super-riscv/README.md

 # Super RISC-V Processor

 This repository contains the master's thesis focusing on the development of a superscalar RISC-V processor written in SystemVerilog hardware description language.
-The repository contains both the source code files and the thesis text.
+The repository contains the source code files and the thesis text is available on [the university website](https://www.vut.cz/en/students/final-thesis/detail/155087).

 ![Super RISC-V pipeline diagram](super-riscv-pipeline.png)